 You – and you alone – must build enough wealth to support yourself after you stop working.
 The earlier you start – and the smarter you are about saving – the better off you'll be in your golden years.

-Now let's look at the 10 secrets that will help you reach your goal.
+Start saving early, take advantage of free money, utilize tax-free accounts and you'll already be well ahead of the game.
+Now let's look at the 10 secrets to saving for retirement that will help you reach your goal.

 It's likely going to be a shocking number.